NimishDarne/TextbookGenie/README.md

 ### 2. Download the Textbook

+* Download the Ncert_science_10th.pdf file directly from the official NCERT website.
+Due to file size limitations, direct upload might not be possible.
 * Place your `Ncert_science_10th.pdf` file in the same directory as your Python script.
     * *(Note: The provided code processes pages 0-70.
 You can adjust `TARGET_PDF_PAGE_START` and `TARGET_PDF_PAGE_END` in the script to include more pages if needed).*
 ### 3. Install Python Dependencies